thesohelshaikh/100-days-of-code/log.md

 **Today's Progress**: Finished the database design course I took up yesterday.

 **Thoughts**: Was messing up with windows developer builds for the most part of my free time.
 Updated excite me a lot.

+### Day 10: September 20

+**Today's Progress**: Wrote a few shell scripts, learned few linux commands.

+**Thoughts**: For the major part of the day i solved problems relating to theory of computation.